blacklocus/angular-django-rest-resource/README.md

 (where 'app' is whatever you've named your AngularJS application).

-In your controllers and anything that needs to interact with the Django REST Framework services, inject the `djResources` object.
+In your controllers and anything that needs to interact with the Django REST Framework services, inject the `djResource` service.
 Then you can create class-like objects that represent (and interact with) your Django REST Framework resources:

         var Poll = djResource('/polls/:pollId/', {pollId:'@id'});